hafsa-rayn/flagships-doc/README.md

-# FLAGDPS - LATS x KMS React Style Guide
+# FLAGDPS - React Style Guide

 This style guide is mostly based on the standards that are currently prevalent in JavaScript.